castacks/tartanair_tools/README.md

 ### Download data to your local machine

-We provide a python script `download_training.py` for the data downloading.
+We provide a python script `download_training.py` for downloading.

 * Specify an output directory